raphyduck/api_docs/source/includes/_websocket.md

 ORD_CREATED_AT | string | Creation date/time
 ORD_NOTIFY | int | 1 if Notify flag is active, 0 if not
 ORD_HIDDEN | int | 1 if Hidden, 0 if not hidden
+ORD_OCO | int | ID of the linked order, 0 otherwise

 #### Trade Snapshot